Home Management Tips & Tricks

 - laundry and clothes shopping

-- household chores (such as cleaning bathrooms and bedrooms, washing dishes, general maintenance and upkeep)
+- household chores (such as cleaning bathrooms and bedrooms, washing dishes, general maintenance and upkeep as well as spring cleaning)

 - teaching and delegating chores to other members of the household